AlexRussianPyth/gladwellproject/README.md

 API
 _ Make cool config
-_ Make endpoint for adding users
+_ Make endpoint for adding new users.
+For this endpoint i should use pydantic model for request data